Crohn's disease: Visual

 Inflammation of the interior portion of the eye, known as uveitis, can cause blurred vision and eye pain, especially when exposed to light (photophobia).
 Uveitis can lead to loss of vision if untreated.

 Inflammation may also involve the white part of the eye (sclera) or the overlying connective tissue (episclera), which causes conditions called scleritis and episcleritis, respectively.

 Other very rare ophthalmological manifestations include: conjunctivitis, glaucoma, and retinal vascular disease.

+The pathophysiology of ocular inflammation in people with Crohn's disease is complex and remains uncertain.
+The association between inflammatory conditions of the eye and Crohn's disease is due to many people with Crohn's disease having genetic markers such as HLA-B07, HLA-B27 and HLA-DRB1*0103.
+Additionally, cytokines IL-6, IL-10, and IL-17 which are produced in the bowel enter the circulatory system and travel to the eyes to trigger inflammation.

 Gallbladder and liver

 Crohn's disease that affects the ileum may result in an increased risk of gallstones.
-This is due to a decrease in bile acid resorption in the ileum, and the bile gets excreted in the stool.
+This is due to a decrease in bile acid resorption in the ileum, resulting in bile excretion in the stool.
 As a result, the cholesterol/bile ratio increases in the gallbladder, resulting in an increased risk for gallstones.
 Although the association is greater in the context of ulcerative colitis, Crohn's disease may also be associated with primary sclerosing cholangitis, a type of inflammation of the bile ducts.
+Specifically, 0.96% of people with Crohn's disease also have primary sclerosing cholangitis.

 Liver involvement of Crohn's disease can include cirrhosis and steatosis.
-Nonalcoholic fatty liver disease (Nonalcoholic Steatohepatitis, NAFLD) are relatively common and can slowly progress to end-stage liver disease.
+Nonalcoholic fatty liver disease (nonalcoholic steatohepatitis, NAFLD) are relatively common and can slowly progress to end-stage liver disease.
 NAFLD sensitizes the liver to injury and increases the risk of developing acute or chronic liver failure following another liver injury.

 Other rare hepatobiliary manifestations of Crohn's disease include: cholangiocarcinoma, granulomatous hepatitis, cholelithiasis, autoimmune hepatitis, hepatic abscess, and pericholangitis.